Skip to content

 test(); // Works, same as test(1);

-callback(.value = 3); // Works, same as test(3)
+callback(value: 3); // Works, same as test(3)

-test(.a = 4); // Works, same as test(4)
+test(a: 4); // Works, same as test(4)

-// callback(.a = 3); ERROR!
+// callback(a: 3); // ERROR!

 }

-distinct MyId = int;
+typedef MyId = int;

 fn void* get_by_id(MyId id) { ... }